PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/pages/posts/aws-summit-2025/content.md

 development, the power of tools like **SageMaker** and **Amazon Q**, and the growing role of AI in cybersecurity left me inspired and eager to explore these technologies further.

-Additionally, the Summit provided an excellent opportunity to connect with like-minded individuals and enjoy participating in engaging games organized by AWS and its sponsors.
+Additionally, the Summit provided an excellent opportunity to connect with like-minded individuals, see cool exhibitions and enjoy participating in engaging games organized by AWS and its sponsors.

 One drawback coming to my mind was that I missed one session by Cloudflare because I was a minute late and